UCLALibrary/foundations/modules/start/_posts/2000-01-03-memorable-meaningful-transformative.md

 ## When is learning most memorable, meaningful, and transformative?

 We learn a lot everyday.
-But some of the learning we do is particularly special.
+And some of the learning we do is particularly special.
 Maybe it is special because we remember it for a long time, or because it has personal meaning and significance for us.
 Or maybe it was special because it fundamentally changed how we think, act, and create in the world.

 <div class="card my-5 shadow-sm">
   <div class="card-header">